cgdusek/support/README.md

 Create an issue if you have a bug with the app name or email cgdusek@gmail.com

-## Privacy Policy
+## Privacy Summary — Vista & VistaServer

-Vista respects your privacy.
+Vista and VistaServer are designed with privacy as a core principle.

-- Vista does **not** require an account.
+- No accounts are required
-- Vista does **not** collect, store, or transmit personal information.
+- No personal data is collected
-- Vista does **not** use analytics, advertising, or tracking services.
+- No analytics, tracking, or advertising services are used

 ### Video Data
-- Videos opened from local files are processed entirely on your device.
+- Videos opened locally in Vista are processed entirely on your device.
-- When using VistaServer, videos are streamed only over your local network between your devices.
+- When using VistaServer, videos are streamed only over your local network between your own devices.
 - No video content is uploaded to external servers or cloud services.

-### Network Access
+### Network Use
-- Vista may access the local network when connecting to a VistaServer instance.
+- Vista may access your local network to connect to VistaServer.
-- Network communication is limited to browsing and streaming video files you explicitly choose.
+- All network communication remains local and under your control.

-### Third Parties
+Vista and VistaServer do not collect, store, or share personal information.

-- Vista does not share data with third parties.
+Individual policies are in the folders.